CFT-HY/HILA/README.md

 - Hila provided basic types: `Complex<S>`, `Vector<n,T>`, `Matrix<n,m,T>`, `SquareMatrix<n,T>`, `Array<n,m,T>`, `Array1d<n,T>`

   Here S is any standard type, and T includes S and Complex<S>.
-C++ or C standard complex types should not be used (do not AVX vectorize).
-These types have a large number of useful methods, see (TODO Doxygen docs)
+C++ or C standard complex types should not be used (not AVX vectorizable).
+See docs for functions/methods (TODO Doxygen docs)

 - Special types:
     - `Parity`: enum with values EVEN, ODD, ALL; refers to parity of the site.